Skip to main content

 Accessing & Configuring Long Service Leave

-For easy access, we have added a Long Service Leave tab to each employee’s profile.
+We have added a Long Service Leave tab to each employee’s profile (accessible via Workforce > Staff) for easy access.
 To access it, navigate to an employee’s profile, then select Payroll > Long Service Leave.

 If you haven't yet set a staff member’s employment start date, you will be prompted to do so.
 Without this, the feature will not work, as the employment start date is used to calculate the employee’s period of continuous service.